The ACHP is monitoring recent bills that have been introduced or acted upon in Congress that could affect the preservation of historic properties.

 Stewardship of Federal Lands and Properties

 These bills would create a fund from federal energy development revenues to address the deferred maintenance backlog at Department of the Interior properties, including historic properties.
 Up to $1.3 billion a year for five years would be deposited into the fund.
 The National Park Service would receive 100 percent of the fund in the Restore Our Parks Act and 80 percent in the Restore Our Parks and Public Lands Act.
 Under the latter bill, 10 percent of the fund would go to the Fish and Wildlife Service, 5 percent to the Bureau of Land Management, and 5 percent to the Bureau of Indian Education schools.
-Both bills were introduced in the last Congress, and substantial progress was made toward a bipartisan agreement.
-The Congress ended prior to the last negotiations being completed, and the bills have been reintroduced.
+On July 26, the ACHP sent letters of support for the bills to the Senate and the House of Representatives.

 Advancing Conservation and Education Act (H.R.
 244)